Haumole Olakau'atu

 Haumole Olakau'atu (born 1 October 1998) is a Tonga international rugby league footballer who plays as a forward for the Manly-Warringah Sea Eagles in the National Rugby League (NRL).

 Background

 Olakau'atu was born in Guildford, New South Wales, Australia, and is of Tongan descent.

-Olakau'atu played junior rugby league with Berala Bears and Wentworthville Magpies.
+Olakau'atu played junior rugby league with Berala Bears and Wentworthville Magpies after having grown up playing union.
 He later tried out for the Parramatta SG Ball and Harold Matthews sides but was unsuccessful.
 Olakau'atu then was signed by Manly and played for the club in their 2017 Holden Cup premiership winning side against Parramatta.

 Playing career

 2019

 Olakau'atu made his NRL debut for Manly against the Cronulla-Sutherland Sharks in week 1 of the finals of the 2019 NRL season.

-Olakau'atu was kept in the Manly team for the following week against South Sydney in which Manly lost 34-26 in the elimination semi-final at ANZ Stadium.
+Olakau'atu was kept in the Manly team for the following week against South Sydney in which Manly lost 34–26 in the elimination semi-final at ANZ Stadium.